soundata/soundata/paper.md

 ## Core

 The core module forms the foundation of `Soundata`, encapsulating the primary `Dataset` class and essential functionalities such as annotations handling, dataset indexing, and dataset-level metadata. `Soundata` allows easy initialization of the available datasets, letting the user specify the home folder where the data is going to be stored.
 Attributes and paths specific to each audio clip, such as the audio itself, annotations and metadata are accessed using a class denoted `Clip`, included in the `Dataset` class.
 These attributes are parsed from a JSON file that acts as a dataset index, in which the dataset version, folder structure and md5 checksums (for checking consistency) are listed.
-Such an index is used to ensure reproducibility by checking that different copies of a dataset are consistent and match the md5 hash keys.
-The contents of the datasets in `Soundata` are straightforwardly accessed using the specifically implemented methods in the library, including dataset information such as how to cite the dataset or plotting functionalities.

 ## Utils

 This module offers utility functions for tasks like downloading, unzipping and validating datasets (i.e. making sure all files are present and not corrupted).
 It also contains utilities for converting `Soundata` annotations to `JAMS`[^jams] format.
 To validate the data integrity of a dataset, the utils module includes functions to perform md5 checksum comparison between the local copy and the official dataset release.
-One is also able to download just a part of a dataset if distributed in several splits, or even merging and unzipping the dataset that are multi-partly distributed due to an extensive size.
-This is all automatically performed by the downloading utils function.
-Utils support the main functionalities of the core classes.

 ## Loaders

 Dedicated to specific datasets, loaders are `Python` modules that instantiate core classes and implement specific loading functions for each dataset.
 Each dataset has its own loader, which contains the necessary code to convert the dataset audio, annotations and metadata to a standardized format.
-A loader will typically consist of code for loading the annotations of the dataset in one of `Soundata`'s supported annotation types, code for loading metadata, audio, and instantiating the functionalities from `core` and `utils` to serve that particular dataset.
-See the Contributing section of this document for an overview of the process of contributing with a loader to `Soundata`.

 # Annotation Types